ryancfcmkd/csy1018-assignment1/README.md

         * Home page now has a profile picture of me, which also pulses twice when the page loads, the animation is smooth.
         * All images are be optimised on the site but while maintaining a decent qualitiy to the images
         * Added in a Favicon

+      07/01/2017

+        * Fixed Some Errors
+        * HTML vaildation throws only warnings that I should add headers but the tags are being used as wrappers or don't require a header